 Benjamin Moore is a reputable paint brand known for its high-quality products and a wide range of color options.

-Some of the top paint colors for dark hallways from Benjamin Moore are:
+Some of the top paint colors for dark hallways we covered above from Benjamin Moore are:

 - Edgecomb Gray HC-173: This color is a soft, warm gray that brings a touch of warmth and sophistication to your hallway without being too overpowering.